silverscorpio/vocab/references.md

 *not in any priority*

-* progress save functionality
+* progress save functionality - db
+    * time-mode
 * ~~instruction dialog~~
-* time-mode